 You will be further supported through a local induction when you arrive in the community.

 Your local induction will begin with an introduction to the community, to local people, places, expectations and practices.
 You will also be introduced to school priorities, policies, procedures, processes and routines.

 This is a perfect time to meet the teaching team to discuss ways you can learn, plan, teach and assess together.

-Talking with local Indigenous teachers, assistant teachers and community members will help you learn about students, the community and culture.
+Talking with local Aboriginal teachers, assistant teachers and community members will help you learn about students, the community and culture.